pcn/python/README.md

 - virtualenv: virtualenv environment to install pip package into
 - options: Add additional options to the underlying pip package command
 - timeout: timeout in seconds for the command to execute.
 Useful for pip packages that may take a long time to install.
 Default 900 seconds.
+- pypi_index: the url to use with install commands to pull from a particular pypi index.
+- requirements: provide a requirements file instead of a resource from the server

 # Example